Ventnor: History

 The first pier from 1860 was washed away.
 Breakwaters were built in 1863, and by the following year, a steamer service to Littlehampton connected with trains to London.
-In 1866 the Isle of Wight Railway reached Ventnor, and in 1870 the iron Royal Victoria Pier was constructed.
+In 1866 the Isle of Wight Railway reached Ventnor, and in 1870 the iron Royal Victoria Pier was authorised by the Ventnor Pier and Esplanade Order 1870 and constructed.
 Subsequent storm damage delayed the full establishment of steamer services until 1888 when they were carrying 10,000 passengers from Bournemouth, Southsea, Sandown and Shanklin.

 The railway ran a non-stop train from Ryde to Ventnor, named 'The Invalid Express' for the consumptive patients; one train famously completed the journey in a little over twenty minutes.
 Ventnor became known as 'Mayfair by the sea' for the number of wealthy Londoners who were visiting.
 In 1887, Bartholomew's Gazetteer described Ventnor as "one of the most popular of English health resorts", with the parish then having a population of 5,739.

-By the early twentieth century, Ventnor was a flourishing resort town, with several newspapers, a scientific institute, an extensive library, assembly room, pavilion, various sporting clubs, several churches, an annual regatta and carnival, and a new municipal park.
+By the early 20th century, Ventnor was a flourishing resort town, with several newspapers, a scientific institute, an extensive library, assembly room, pavilion, various sporting clubs, several churches, an annual regatta and carnival, and a new municipal park.
 In 1901 its population exceeded 6,000.

 The physical fabric of the town was not affected by the First World War, although local businesses suffered from the suspension of the summer and winter resort trade, and its war memorial commemorates the local men who died in the fighting.
 Ventnor and St Lawrence became receiving centres for wounded soldiers.
 The summer holiday visitors returned in the 1920s, although the winter health trade never resumed.
 The town reached its zenith in the 1930s when steam packets operated between Southsea and the town's pier.
 The Art Deco Winter Gardens opened in 1936/7.
 The relatively small sandy beach was ideal for bathing, and Victorian era hotels in the town's suburbs and near the sea, such as the Ventnor Towers Hotel, remained popular with tourists.